What to expect during the second stage of labor

 The second stage of active labor is when you finally get to react to those strong contractions.
 Contractions are like signals to push, and as the second stage of active labor begins, you will feel the need to push stronger than ever before.
 If your cervix is not dilated and effaced 100%, the attending physician or nurse may advise you to hold off on pushing for a bit.
 This can be one of the hardest tasks since pressure on the pelvic floor is like a primal signal to push until the pressure subsides.
 Breathing through each contraction is essential during this time until the cervix is fully prepared.

-When is the right time?
+When is the right time to push?

 The second stage of active labor ends with the delivery of the baby.
 After the head crowns, one more push is often all that is needed to deliver the head.
-Most doctors will ask women to breathe through the next contraction so the physician can clear the throat of amniotic fluid and mucus.
+Most doctors will ask you to breathe through the next contraction so the physician can clear the throat of amniotic fluid and mucus.
 A couple of final pushes are all that remain until the birthing process is over.